iiab/iiab/roles/proot_services/README.md

      Shizuku is a 3-step process: **Pair**, **Run**, and **Export**.
 Please check this (WIP) [video tutorial](https://ark.switnet.org/tmp/termux-shizuku-a12-setup_light.mp4) for a more interactive explanation.
 Once exported, the `0_termux_setup.sh` script (just below) will handle the PPK workaround setup.

-4. Prepare the Termux app by running the following command from the Termux terminal:
+4. Prepare the Termux app by running the following command from the Termux CLI (command-line interface):

    ```
    curl https://raw.githubusercontent.com/iiab/iiab/refs/heads/master/roles/proot_services/0_termux-setup.sh | bash